 The Administration strongly believes that improving and expanding the state’s use of technology is vital to creating a state government that is more transparent, accountable, efficient and effective in delivering services and meeting its responsibilities to all of its constituents.
-The administration's commitment to enhancing the state's effective use of technology is evidenced, in part, by the establishment of the Information Technology Capital Investment Program: Fiscal Year Authorization 50,000,000 50,000,000 50,000,000 80,000,000 76,000,000
+The administration's commitment to enhancing the state's effective use of technology is evidenced, in part, by the establishment and continued financial support of the Information Technology Capital Investment Program: Fiscal Year Authorization 50,000,000 50,000,000 50,000,000 80,000,000 51,000,000

 The Administration strongly believes that improving and expanding the state’s use of technology is vital to creating a state government that is more transparent, accountable, efficient and effective in delivering services and meeting its responsibilities to all of its constituents.

-The administration's commitment to enhancing the state's effective use of technology is evidenced, in part, by the establishment of the Information Technology Capital Investment Program:
+The administration's commitment to enhancing the state's effective use of technology is evidenced, in part, by the establishment and continued financial support of the Information Technology Capital Investment Program:

 Background and Goals of the Information Technology Capital Investment Program